freon4dsl/create-freon-template/README.md

 npm run dev
 ```
 The first (styles) command only needs to be done once, and only
-needs to be run again if you change the stylingß.
+needs to be run again if you change the styling.

 The last command opens your preferred browser with the generated editor for the language
 on typically  http://localhost:5174 (http://localhost:5174).